PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 An RR that fails to be converted into a propper `dns.RR` is silently discarded, unless `debug` is active, see atomdns-global(7) for details.
 The class is `IN` and can't be overriden.

+When atomdns startup the _dbsqlite_ handler will log how many origins it found in the database, this is a live query and may differ with the origins specified in the configuration.

 The server will reply with minimal responses by default.

 The schema used is: